The Abel Program is driven by an inspirational group of women from within the community. We’re pleased to have you meet them!

 Community worker, Livingstonia

-Auntie, head teacher, general driving force behind the entire program, Ellen was really who I started the program with.
+Auntie, head teacher, general driving force behind the entire program, Ellen was there from the onset of the program.
 Possessing that rare balance of leadership and helping hand, she thrives on learning new things and is always the first to volunteer a wise solution.
 Ellen hasn’t always had it easy in life, but you will never hear her complain about a tiresome day or a menial task.

 Chimwemwe.jpg